Togo Park Chichibu Ontake Shrine

 Torii Kannon

-Selected as one the top 100 best locations in Saitama, the Mt.
-Hakuun (Hakuun-san) Torii Kannon temple covers an area of around 30 hectares (size of 6.5 Tokyo Domes) in Okumusashi/Naguri, where founder Yataro Hiranuma spent over 30 years erecting buildings in various places on the mountain.
+Selected as one the top 100 locations in Saitama, the Mt.
+Hakuun (Hakuun-san) Torii Kannon temple covers an area of around 30 hectares (the size of 6.5 Tokyo Domes) in Okumusashi/Naguri, where founder Yataro Hiranuma spent over 30 years erecting buildings in various places on the mountain.
 In addition to the symbolic Kusei Kannon (Goddess of Salvation) on the mountain summit, there is also the main hall, Gyokkamon Gate, Niomon Gate, Great Bell Tower, Heiwa Kannon (Goddess of Mercy), and notably the Genjo Sanzo Tower, famous for enshrining the remains of Genjo Sanzo, a Buddhist priest who appears in the famous Chinese novel "Journey to the West."

 Mitsuba Tsutsuji – Rhododendron dilatatum